TranslatorSRI/Babel/README.md

 ## Configuration

+The [`./kubernetes`](./kubernetes/README.md) directory contains Kubernetes manifest files that can be used to set up a Pod to run Babel in.
+They'll give you an idea of the disk space and memory requirements needed to run this pipeline.

 Before running, read through `config.json` and make sure that the settings look correct.
+You may need to update the version numbers of some databases that need to be downloaded, or change the download and output directories.

 A UMLS API key is required in order to download UMLS and RxNorm databases.
 You will need to set the `UMLS_API_KEY` environmental variable to a UMLS API key, which you can obtain